CodewithRajDeep/E-commerce-automation_script/README.md

  8. Add the phone to the cart
  9. Click on the Go to cart button
-10. Record the automation script using any screen recording software 11.Share the drive link for the recording .
-Save screenshots and logs for all the steps
+10. Record the automation script using any screen recording software